 1. Crestron featuring the Robin room display

 Crestron is one of the mainstays at InfoComm, with A/V hardware built for large organizations to meet, present, and manage.
-So IT teams were psyched to see the Robin room display app running on Crestron’s room scheduling touch screens.
+So IT teams were psyched to see the Robin meeting room schedule display app running on Crestron’s room scheduling touch screens.
 Offices will get the best of both worlds: enterprise-grade hardware with end-user friendly software (+ access to the rest of the Robin scheduling platform).

 Specifically in our booth, we were showing off Robin on the Crestron 10.1” touchscreen with the added visibility of the Crestron room availability sign.
 For people already invested in Crestron’s hardware, we heard firsthand how nice it was to have the option to use Robin, especially with our reputation for auto-updates and lightning fast-syncing.